-The Excel Besselj function returns the Bessel function, Jn(x), for a specified order and a given value of x.
+The Excel Besselj function returns the Bessel function, Jn(x), for a specified order and value of x.

 The syntax of the function is: